jaytan3966/ninjabucks/README.md

 ## Important Notice
 Access Restricted:
 Thank you for your interest in the [NinjaBucksDashboard](https://ninjabucksdashboard-fjcn.onrender.com/).
 Unfortunately, this application is intended for internal use at CodeNinjasRFR and is not publicly accessible.
 However, I appreciate you for checking out the NinjaBucks Dashboard!
-If you have any feedback, suggestions, or issues, feel free to open an issue on GitHub or reach out directly.

 \-Jayden Tan, 2024